-These symptoms can be a sign that your esophagus has become inflamed by your stomach acid.
+These symptoms can be a sign that your esophagus has become inflamed in your stomach acid.
 This can damage the lining of your esophagus and cause bleeding.

 When laying down, bending over or lifting a heavy object, or after eating a heavy meal, acid reflux may very well occur.

-The times at which you experience acid reflux symptoms can very depend on personal circumstances.
+The times at which you experience acid reflux symptoms can vary depending on personal circumstances.
 However, many do experience symptoms at night, and more than half of all pregnant women experience symptoms throughout the course of their pregnancy.
 Fortunately for those pregnant women, the heartburn goes away after pregnancy and is not a serious issue.